Driving and community mobility

 CarFit provides a dedicated stream of professional development opportunity, as a CarFit Technician or Event Coordinator.
 Occupational therapists who receive this training are encouraged to plan and hold a public CarFit event, to put their training into practice knowing that a proper fit in one’s car can greatly increase not only the driver's safety but also the safety of others.

-Outcomes from this important project include a series of informational brochures that will communicate the impact of normal aging and prevalent health conditions on safe driving and provide useful tips based on evidence regarding high-risk situations and risk-reducing strategies.
+Outcomes from these important projects include a series of informational brochures that will communicate the impact of normal aging and prevalent health conditions on safe driving and provide useful tips based on evidence regarding high-risk situations and risk-reducing strategies.

-Additionally, OTs involved in driving rehabilitation and assessment services will benefit from best practice information regarding client recommendations.
+Additionally, OTs involved in driving rehabilitation and assessment services will benefit from best practice recommendations regarding client services.